An infinite family of exotic subgroups of hyperbolic groups: Introduction

-The existence of the Rips complex shows that every torsion-free Gromov hyperbolic group is of type $\mathrm{F}$ and hence of type $\mathrm{\mathrm{FP}}(R)$, for any ring $R$ \cite[p.468]{BridsonHaefliger1999}.
-This gives a useful necessary criterion for hyperbolicity and, moreover, one which does not pass to subgroups.
+A finitely generated group $G$ is said to be \emph{hyperbolic}, if the Cayley graph of $G$ with respect to a finite generating set $S$ has \emph{slim triangles}; that is, there exists some number $\delta \geq 0$ such that for any triangle $\tau$, each side of $\tau$ is contained in the $\delta$-neighbourhood of the remaining two sides.
+Since their introduction by Gromov in \cite{Gromov1987}, hyperbolic groups have been of fundamental importance in geometric group theory, providing a template to study wider classes of groups \cite{Farb1998, Osin2016, BehrstockHagenSisto2017}.

+It is well known that the class of hyperbolic groups is not closed with respect to taking subgroups.
+Indeed, the free group of rank two $F_2$ contains a copy of the free group of infinite rank $F_{\infty}$, which is not hyperbolic since it is not finitely generated.
+Note that every torsion-free hyperbolic group admits a finite classifying space given by the Rips complex \cite[p.468]{BridsonHaefliger1999}.
+Hence, a natural question to ask is whether the only obstruction for a subgroup of a hyperbolic group $G$ to be hyperbolic arises from its failure to satisfy sufficiently strong \emph{finiteness properties} (see \cref{sec:criterion} for definitions).

-In this vein, Rips constructed the first examples of finitely generated subgroups of hyperbolic groups which are not finitely presented \cite{Rips1982}.
-Then Brady produced a subgroup of a hyperbolic group which is finitely presented but not of type $\mathrm{FP}_3(\mathbb{Z})$ \cite{Brady1999}.
-The existence of subgroups of hyperbolic groups with higher finiteness properties was observed by \cite{IsenrichMartelliPy2021} and \cite{Fisher2021}.
-Most recently, Isenrich--Py, using methods from complex geometry, produced non-hyperbolic subgroups of hyperbolic groups of type $\mathrm{F}_n$ but not $\mathrm{F}_{n+1},$ for every $n\geq 1$ \cite{IsenrichPy2022}.
+The study of this question has a long history, starting with the work of Rips who constructed the first examples of non-hyperbolic subgroups of hyperbolic groups which are finitely generated \cite{Rips1982}.
+Then Brady produced a non-hyperbolic subgroup of a hyperbolic group which is finitely presented but not of type $\mathrm{FP}_3(\mathbb{Z})$ \cite{Brady1999}.
+The existence of non-hyperbolic subgroups of hyperbolic groups with higher finiteness properties was observed by Isenrich--Martelli--Py \cite{IsenrichMartelliPy2021} and Fisher \cite{Fisher2021}.
+Most recently, Isenrich--Py, using methods from complex geometry, produced non-hyperbolic subgroups of hyperbolic groups of type $\mathrm{F}_n$ but not $\mathrm{F}_{n+1},$ for every $n\geq 1$ \cite[Corollary 3]{IsenrichPy2022}.